copdips/copdips.github.io/_posts/2023/2023-09-14-python-asyncio.md

     title: ''
 ---

-This is not a Python asyncio tuto.
+This is not a Python asyncio tutorial.
 Just some personal quick tips here, and could be updated from time to time.
 {: .notice--info}

 ## greenlet vs gevent